Montana-Media-Arts/creative-coding-1-Fall2019/modules/week-1/_posts/2017-01-08-github-reposity.md

     - **Part of your grade for this course is based on _participation_.
 This is how you participate.**
         - When you have problems, post them here.
         - If you get an email about a new issue, try to help the person out.
-        - Your participation grade will be based on how active you were on the GitHub issues forum, as well as comments to your classmates to their weekly homework assignments.

 ![Follow and Star Repositories on GitHub.com](../imgs/watch_star_CC.png)